 The Comprehensive Trademark Search

+Clients often ask me why they should hire a trademark attorney to perform a professional trademark search.
+If TESS is available to everyone, how is my search any better?
 The trademark search service that I provide is a more comprehensive search than what most people can do on their own.
 Of course, I have several years of experience looking for confusingly similar trademarks.
-But also, I use specialized software that has better search capabilities than TESS.
+But I also use specialized software that has better search capabilities than TESS.
 This software doesn’t just look for the identical marks that might be uncovered in a knockout search.
-It also checks for confusingly similar marks, marks with alternate spellings, and marks that could be problematic that wouldn’t be uncovered in a Google or TESS search.
+It also checks for confusingly similar marks, marks with alternate spellings, foreign language equivalents, and other marks that could be problematic that wouldn’t be uncovered in a Google or TESS search.

 Confusingly similar marks can be difficult to find.
 They may be similar because of spelling differences.
 For example, one mark might include the word WINGS, while another is WYNGS, or even WINGZ.
 Marks can also be confusingly similar because of the use of synonyms.
 A mark that includes CHILDREN can be similar to another that instead uses KIDS, TYKES, TODDLERS, or BABIES.
 Having an attorney perform a professional trademark search can help uncover any confusingly similar marks.
 And you will want to find these marks, so that you do not waste time and money filing trademark applications that have little or no chance of success.

 You should have a trademark attorney conduct a trademark search before you adopt, use, or try to register a trademark.
 A trademark attorney can give you an informed opinion of any risks that are likely if you file a trademark application.
-As I wrote about in my trademark registration post, the trademark application process can include many obstacles that are difficult to overcome.
+The trademark application process can include many obstacles that are difficult to overcome.
 But a good trademark search can make you aware of these in advance, and help you determine whether filing an application for your chosen mark makes sense.

 Do You Need a Professional Trademark Search?

-If you would like to obtain a trademark search report from an experienced trademark attorney, please feel free to call me at (314) 479-3668, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
+If you would like a trademark search report from an experienced trademark attorney, please feel free to call me at (480) 360-3499, email me at firstname.lastname@example.org, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.